 Also, today from the archives, let’s celebrate the Magic of Willow with this Tonka figure of a Troll!

-Unfortunately, the trolls in Willow, while ugly, are certainly a very tame design.
+Unfortunately, the trolls in Willow, while ugly, are indeed a very tame design.
 Rather than large and monstrous, they really come off more like a young sasquatch or a relative of Chaka from Land of the Lost.

 The Willow film turns 37 years old this week!
 I figure there’ll be a new Willow item from my collection to share here for the rest of the month.
 Happy 37 years to the Magic of Willow!